-- Outside applicant offer letter template for code 1000 employees (DOC)
+- Outside applicant offer letter template for code 1000 / Administrative and Professional employees (DOC)

 - Outside applicant temporary offer letter template for classified temporary employees (DOC)

-If you get a call from an applicant who you didn't hire and they would like feedback as to why they weren’t hired, share with them the recruiting process that was taken for the particular job.
+If you get a call from an applicant who you did not hire and they would like feedback as to why they were not hired, share with them the recruiting process that was taken for the particular job.
 Refer to the recruiting summary.
-Ex.
-“We had about 70 applicants for this position.
+For example, “We had about 70 applicants for this position.
 Having reviewed all of the resumes, we found 15 met the basic requirements of the job.
 Based on the materials submitted from the applicants, we selected 5 to interview and then 2 candidates continued in the process for final selection.”